FeliceRivarez/FeliceRivarez/README.md

 My homepage is at [https://felicerivarez.github.io](https://felicerivarez.github.io).
 It is still under construction and may be glitchy.
 Feel free to drop an email, you can reach me at yifeizhang@mail.nankai.edu.cn.

-<--My current research interest is mainly authentication and password security.
-I am also looking forward to research in other aspects of cyber/information security.
-AI security, as well as AI for security, will be topics I'd like to dive into in the future.
-On top of these, anonymous Messaging, End-to-End encryption and deniable encryption would also be of great interest, if I have the time to look into them in the future. -->

 My current research interest is mainly AI security as well as AI for security.
 I will conclude my research projects related to authentication and password security during my final year at Nankai University, as part of my thesis for a Bachelor's degree in Engineering.
 In the future, End-to-End encryption and deniable encryption would also be of great interest if I have the time.

 Previous course repos(public) include: